davidguitars/Coder-React/README.md

 ## Detalles del proyecto

-Es una tienda de artículos de NFTS Basado en un juego de mi infancia RuneScape
+## Es una tienda de artículos de NFTS Basado en un juego de mi infancia RuneScape

 ## Description

-### I have made this proyect for the CoderHouse React js course, it's about an Ecommerce where the main product are high quality speakers.

 ### The project uses the best practices for software development, using hooks and database to give a more real and professional experience.